Surgery and recovery

 Antibiotics

 We do not usually prescribe antibiotics after this surgery.
-However we may give you a course of antibiotics if the abscess was large.
+However, we may give you a course of antibiotics if the abscess was large.
 Always complete the prescribed course of any antibiotics.
-Please make sure that you have told the doctor if you are allergic to any antibiotics and always ask if you are unsure about any of your medicines.
+Make sure that you have told the doctor if you are allergic to any antibiotics, and always ask if you're unsure about any of your medicines.

 Going to the toilet

-After this surgery, you should be able to go to the toilet and poo normally although you may experience some pain and discomfort initially.
+After this surgery, you should be able to go to the toilet and poo normally, although you might have some pain and discomfort at first.

 We might give you medicine called laxatives.
-They help you to poo more easily and keep your poo soft after the surgery.
+They keep your poo soft so that you can poo more easily.

 Please keep the area clean and wash the area after having a poo, although the risk of reinfecting the wound in this way is actually very low.